benedictlee21/FYP_SCSE21_0204/README.md

 --class_range <class A>,<class B>
 ```

-### Evaluation of Completed Shapes
+#### Evaluation of Completed Shapes
-Evaluation of shapes completed using the multiclass models according to their specified classes is carried out in the same way as that of single class.
+Evaluation of shapes completed using the multiclass models according to their specified classes is carried out in the same way as that of single class, but they do not use the ground truths.
 ```
-python eval_completion.py \
+python eval_multiclass_completion.py \
---eval_with_GT False \
 --saved_results_path <path to saved results>
 ```

 ## Multiclass Without Conditional GAN (Not Recommended)
 Multiclass without using a conditional GAN is not recommended as the completed shapes are usually fixed to a single class outcome as inferred by the model, even when there are multiple possible class outcomes.

-### Training of Multiclass Model
+#### Training of Multiclass Model
-Specify 2 classes to train the multiclass model on.
+**Specify 2 at least classes to train the multiclass model on.**
 More than 2 classes can be selected but this may lead to instability or failure of the GAN to converge.
 Do note that the training time increases proportionally to the number of classes chosen and the number of samples per class used.
 Batch size may be adjusted to suit the memory or computational capabilities of the GPU being used.
 ```